+The NC is also responsible for examining the size and composition of the Board.
 The NC, having reviewed the composition of the Board, is satisfied that the present size of the Board is effective for decision making.
 The NC is also satisfied that the Board, comprising Directors with a variety of skills, core competencies, expertise and working experience from various industries, is effective and has the competencies to discharge its duties and responsibilities.
 The voicing of different views is common and Management is open in its dealings with the Board.